pmean/build-website/text/05/InformationTheoryA.md

     [\[Full text\]](http://www.biomedcentral.com/1471-2105/5/118)
     [\[PDF\]](http://www.biomedcentral.com/content/pdf/1471-2105-5-118.pdf)

-When I have time, I\'ll see if there are any similar references out there.
+When I have time, I'll see if there are any similar references out there.

 Another interesting microarray article I ran across is